 These occur when a vehicle is backing out of a driveway or parking space into the road or parking lot, and the driver fails to look behind for pedestrians.
 Drivers have a responsibility to be aware of their surroundings and check for pedestrians.
 Drivers should also back up slowly enough to stop or give the pedestrian time to move out of the way.

-Many areas of California, including Los Angeles and Beverly Hills, may have roads that do not have sidewalks.
+Many areas of California, may have roads that do not have sidewalks.
 As a result, pedestrians may be forced to walk on the shoulder or even in the roadway itself.
 Pedestrian accidents that occur in these situations are often due to distracted driving, driving while drowsy, or driving while intoxicated.

-Another common type of pedestrian accident in Los Angeles occurs when pedestrians cross the road at a location other than a crosswalk.
+Another common type of pedestrian accident occurs when pedestrians cross the road at a location other than a crosswalk.
 While motor vehicles may have the right of way, California law also requires motorists to exercise due care when a pedestrian is on the road.

-Many pedestrian accidents occur at busy intersections in Los Angeles and Beverly Hills.
+Many pedestrian accidents occur at busy intersections.
 Although drivers are required to yield at intersections, many do not, either because they are in a rush or they aren’t paying attention.
 In other situations, the driver may strike a pedestrian while turning left or right into the intersection.
 These accidents are often the result of poor visibility, especially in poorly designed intersections.